adoxa/ansicon/readme.txt

     If running CMD.EXE, its own COLOR will be the initial color.

-    The 64-bit version can inject into a 32-bit process, but that will not then inject into a 64-bit process.
+    The 64-bit version can inject into a 32-bit process, but the 32-bit version will not inject into a 64-bit process.

     ===============